1. 6.11 The popover attribute

 2. Return false.

-2. If one of the following conditions is true
+2. If any of the following are true:

 then: